 IHS Markit introduces Digital Orbit

-What do artificial intelligence (AI), the Internet of Things (IoT), and 5G have in common?
-Along with cloud and virtualization, blockchain, and ubiquitous video, they are the six transformative technologies that promise to change the way companies do business and how people live their lives at the most basic, fundamental levels.
+What do Artificial Intelligence (AI), the Internet of Things (IoT), and 5G have in common?
+Along with Cloud & Virtualization, Blockchain, and Video Everywhere, they are the six transformative technologies that promise to change the way companies do business and how people live their lives at the most basic, fundamental levels.

 To rate and assess these significant forces of change, IHS Markit is launching Digital Orbit, an executive briefing that tracks the development, impact, and disruption caused by these six transformative technologies across key industries.